drB-dotjpg/DiscordFortniteBot2/README.md

 Overall we want to create a game that has more visual elements.
 Complicating the game with more features without changing the user interface and gameplay can quickly become confusing to many.
 Fortnite Bot 1 relied on a lot of text to have the user visualize what the world looks like.

 New features to be considered:
+* Building materials that the player can collect.
 * Buildable objects that players can place onto the map.
 * Destructable objects that could provide loot and reward.
 * A zoomed in map alongside an entire world map.